Phils-Hub-Org/py_utils/README.md

 # py_utils

- just a python module with handly util functions
+Just a python module with handly util functions